Note: This post was originally published in May 2021 and has been updated for accuracy and comprehensiveness.

 "It is within our power to create a health system that invites everyone to be part of an affordable, sustainable, accessible, high-quality system that keeps people healthy and improves our communities and society at large.", cites Laura S. Kaiser, FACHE, President and Chief Executive Officer for SSM Health [source] "Transforming an Industry that Treats Illness to Instead Create Health."

-As a medical gas systems provider, CHT agrees that we collectively have the power to address patient health and safety and address patient flow in hospitals.
+As a medical gas systems provider, CHT agrees that we collectively have the power to address patient health, safety, and flow in hospitals.
 Improving your patient flow is a way to increase revenue and patient satisfaction.

 Several hospitals and health systems are pursuing strategies to improve patient flow.
-The efficient patient flow will increase your healthcare facilities' revenue and, more importantly, keep your patients satisfied and safer.
+An efficient patient flow will increase your healthcare facilities' revenue and, more importantly, keep your patients satisfied and safer.

 "Achieving hospital-wide patient flow, and ultimately improving outcomes and the experience of care for patients, requires an appreciation of the hospital as an interconnected, interdependent system of care.
 It also requires strong leadership; in fact, the role of executive leaders is critical for success."
 [Source: Rutherford PA, Provost LP, Kotagal UR, Luther K, Anderson A. Achieving Hospital-wide Patient Flow.
 IHI White Paper.
 Cambridge, Massachusetts: Institute for Healthcare Improvement; 2017.
 (Available at www.ihi.org)